 8. Dandenong Ranges

 Dandenong ranges are home to lush rainforests, waterfalls, bubbling creeks, and some of the world’s tallest trees.
 With mountains around it, it also gives you that feeling of being far away from the city.

 My recommendations here are Sherbrooke Forest, Grants Picnic Area, Ada Tree, walking tracks along Monbulk Road which provides good vantage points, and Alfred Nicholas Memorial Gardens, the Dandenongs’ much-photographed boathouse.
 Read more on Yarra Valley.

-If you are after some waterfalls day hikes in Melbourne, head to Stevenson falls via Keppel lookout trail, Mason falls, Murrinindi Cascades, Wirrawilla Rainforest Walk, and Lake Mountain summit loop, Toorongo, and amphitheater falls, and Snobs Creek falls.
+If you are after some waterfalls day hikes in Melbourne, head to Stevenson falls via Keppel lookout trail, Mason falls, Murrinindi Cascades, Wirrawilla Rainforest Walk, Lake Mountain summit loop, Toorongo, and amphitheater fall, and Snobs Creek falls.